-The Garmin Forerunner 735XT is the latest example of Garmin's multi-sport range, i.e. for triathlon, duathlon, aquathlon and other "lone" activities.
+The Garmin Forerunner 735XT is the latest exponent of Garmin for the multisport range, i.e. for triathlon, duathlon, aquathlon and other activities ending in "lón".
 In short, a watch that allows you to record an activity composed of several separate sports (e.g. swimming and running).

 After several weeks of use with the unit provided by Garmin I am now able to tell you the best and the worst of this new version of the Forerunner range.
 Once the test is over, I will send it back.
 There is no compensation from the brands for the tests I perform, so it is up to you to help maintain the site.
 How?
 If you like the test and it helps you to decide your purchase, do it through the links I provide.
 This way I will receive a small commission for each purchase (either of the 735XT or any other item you need), without any extra cost from you.